guilhem-martin/go-guerrilla-wiki/Deploying-on-a-POSIX-system.md

 ## Deploying guerrillad on a POSIX system (Linux/Darwin/BSD/etc)

 Assuming that you have [built the binary](https://github.com/flashmob/go-guerrilla/wiki/Build-Notes) already, it's now ready to deploy to production.
-Let's get to it!
+The following document is a suggestion for deployment in production.

 ### Create a special user